fsumike/pitbox30/GOOGLE_PLAY_LISTING_COPY.md

 **Positive Review:**
 ```
 Thanks for the great review!
 We're thrilled PitBox helps you race faster.
 Got feature requests?
-Email us at support@pitboxapp.com - we love hearing from racers! 🏁
+Email us at pitboxcom@gmail.com - we love hearing from racers! 🏁
 ```

 **Negative Review:**
 ```
 We're sorry you had a poor experience.
 We take all feedback seriously and would love to make this right.
-Please email support@pitboxapp.com with details so we can help.
+Please email pitboxcom@gmail.com with details so we can help.
 Thanks for giving us a chance to improve!
 ```

 **Feature Request:**
 ```
 Great suggestion!
 We're always looking to improve PitBox based on racer feedback.
 We've added this to our feature roadmap.
-Follow our updates on social @pitboxapp to see what's coming next!
+Follow our updates on social @pitbox2025 / @pitbox25 to see what's coming next!
 ```

 ---